komkmm/komkmm.github.io/_pages/about.md

 title: "About"
 ---

-I’m a M.S student at Seoul National University, advised by Byoung-Tak Zhang.
-I’m broadly interested in computer vision, vision-language task and its applications to real-world.
-In particular, my research that has recently focused is generative model such as Generative Adversarial Networks(GANs), and knowledge transfer via transfer learning. <br /> <br />
+I’m a Research Engineer at Neosapience.
+Previously, I completed my M.S. at Seoul National University under the supervision of Byoung-Tak Zhang.
+I’m broadly interested in generative AI and its real-world applications, with a focus on diffusion models for image/video generation and model acceleration (e.g., distillation and efficient sampling).
+<br /> <br />

 # Experience
 * <b>Research Engineer</b>, Neosapience, Mar 2022 – Present